irdest/irdest/docs/website/content/home/contribute.md

 ---
-Contribute_Title: Want to learn more?
+Contribute_Title: What next?
 Contribute: |

-    Check out the [downloads](/downloads) section of the website to see how to setup and use Irdest software.
+    Go to the [Downloads](/downloads) section of the website to learn more about available application bundles, packages, and installers.

+    We also recommend you read the [user manual](https://docs.irde.st/user/) to familiarise yourself with
+    some basic technical concepts currently required to operate an Irdest network!

+    ## Questions?

+    Check out the [Learn](/learn#manuals) page where we collect community resources, manuals, and guides.

-    **Do you have questions about the project or want to talk to us about irdest?
-Check out the [Community](/community) page to learn how.**
+    Is your use-case not covered by any manual or guide?
+Check out the [Community](/community) page to learn how to get in touch with us.

-    If you have trouble setting up the Ratman server, check out the [Learn](/learn#manuals) page to find user manuals, and documentation on both code-internals, and irdest protocol descriptions.
 Funding_Title: Funding & Partnerships
 Funding: |
     The Irdest project does not work alone, and we are always looking for collaboration opportunities.
-Please don't hesitante to contact us!
+Please don't hesitate to contact us!

     <div class="sponsors">
         <a href="https://nlnet.nl/project/Irdest/"><img class="sponsor" src="img/nlnet.svg" /></a>